CARecSys/CAPRI/README.md

 - Unifying **saveModel** and **loadModel** in utils.py
 - Add the impact of **fusions** when running models
 - Add a logging functionality
-- Add a unit-test structure for metrics
 - Add a separate metric class for fairness
+- Check the metrics formulas and unit-tests